 The Kingston Greek History Project is an effort of the Greek Community of Kingston to collect the stories of its members, and to preserve both our present and our past for years to come.
 We are passionate about displaying our community’s rich history to the broader public as well as to future generations; and we are excited to be compiling a digital archive of interviews, photos, and documents so that they may be preserved even longer.

-We are grateful to have received a grant for the second phase of our project by the City of Kingston Heritage Fund Project Grant, allowing us to expand our outreach and our archives even further in 2018.
-Currently, we are working with STONES to have our write-up about our history – composed of our interviews, archival research, and more – is now displayed on both this website and is hosted on Queens’ STONES Walking Tour Website (http://www.stoneskingston.ca).
+We were grateful to have received a grant for the second phase of our project by the City of Kingston Heritage Fund Project Grant, allowing us to expand our outreach and our archives even further in 2018-2019.
+Our work from this phase – composed of our interviews, archival research, and more – is now displayed on both this website and is hosted on Queens’ STONES Walking Tour Website (http://www.stoneskingston.ca/greek-history).
 The website serves as a platform for us to pinpoint locations on a map which are important to Kingston’s Greek history, and to explore the themes and stories surrounding each location through the mediums of text, audio, and visual (documents and photos).
 We were excited to have Angeline Antonakos Boswell working on this phase of the project as our Researcher.
 The project is led by George Katinas and Paula Antonakos.

-We are encouraging one and all to come forth on a volunteer basis.
-We would like to volunteer your time to collect interviews and scan documents from your family members or other members in the community and do not have the resources to do so, please contact us to request access to our equipment.
+If you are from the Kingston Greek Community and would like to volunteer your time to collect interviews and scan documents from your family members or other members in the community and do not have the resources to do so, please contact us to request access to our equipment.
 Please volunteer to speak on behalf of your parents, aunts and uncles or grandparents, if they are unable to do so.
-We would love to digitize old pictures and items of importance to them.
+We would love to help you digitize old pictures and items of importance to them.
 We are interested in also hearing from Greeks who arrived later and from different areas of Greece and the world as well as the most recent Greek and non-Greek members to arrive to make this community their home.
 How wonderful this would be to have your stories archived so that hundreds of years from now, others can know about our history here in Kingston?

 Do you want to read the story of our community in BOOK format?